 The argument above generally supports the logic for using Fenwick as a proxy for scoring chance differential.
 Blocking shots may in fact be a skill, so from a defensive standpoint, excluding them removes a penalty many defensive D men face as skilled shot blockers.
 Similarly, players that excel at getting a high proportion of their shots past shot blockers are rewarded in this metric.

 We often categorize Fenwick percentages in different score situations as a way of monitoring score effects.
 Teams that are behind tend to get more shots and scoring chances because they press to get back into the game, and often the team with the lead naturally sits back and absorbs pressure.
-Conversely when the game is tied, or close (within a goal, or within 2 in the 3rd period) teams tend to play a much more balanced approach, giving up as little as possible, and working to score more goals on offense.
+Conversely when the game is tied, or close (within a goal) teams tend to play a much more balanced approach, giving up as little as possible, and working to score more goals on offense.
 Thus when we compare teams by their Fenwick Percentages while close, we get a good window into their overall ability to both produce and suppress offensive chances.